You can also run PlantUML using the following command :

 - absolute path: An unique output directory will be used, with all images generated inside

-- relative path: Several output directories will be used accross the file tree.
+- relative path: Several output directories will be used across the file tree.

-Exit codeBy default, errors in diagrams stop the image processing, and returns an error (-1) exit code.
+When there are some errors in diagrams the command returns an error (-1) exit code.
 But even if some diagrams contain some errors, all diagrams are generated, which can be time consuming for large project.

 You can use the

--failfast flag to change this behaviour to stop diagram generations as soon as one error occurs.
+-failfast flag to change this behavior to stop diagram generations as soon as one error occurs.
 In that case, some diagrams will be generated, and some will not.